apache/infrastructure-website/content/pages/digicert-use.md

 Title: Using the Digicert code signing service

 ## Transition to DigiCert
-We have moved from the old Symantec service to the new DigiCert service.
-The Symanetc service is no longer avaialble.
+We have moved from the old Symantec service for signing certificates to the new DigiCert service.
+The Symanetec service is no longer avaialble.
 All new signing must be via the DigiCert service.

 If you require assistance migrating to the DigiCert service, please open an <a href="https://issues.apache.org/jira/browse/INFRA">INFRA Jira ticket</a> and select code signing as the component.